 Lots of pickup truck buyers immediately dismiss the Honda Ridgeline, a 5-passenger vehicle equipped with a 5-foot cargo bed, but this is the best used pickup truck you can buy if your key criteria are reliability and dependability.
 Based on what Consumer Reports and J.D.
 Power and Associates say in this regard, the Ridgeline is basically bulletproof.

-Though largely unchanged following a complete redesign for the 2005 model year, it wasn’t until 2009 that Frontier owners stopped complaining about the optional 4-wheel-drive system, and so our good used trucks list is focused on the 2009-2012 models.
-The 2009-2012 Frontiers were sold in extended-cab or crew-cab styles with a choice of trim levels ranging from basic to upscale.
+The Nissan Frontier is bigger than the Chevy Colorado/GMC Canyon twins, but smaller than the Toyota Tacoma.
+In the bite-size pickup truck class, that might make it just right.
+Though largely unchanged following a complete redesign for the 2005 model year, it wasn’t until 2009 that Frontier owners stopped complaining about the optional 4-wheel-drive system, and so our good used trucks list is focused on the 2009-2014 models.
+The 2009-2014 Frontiers were sold in extended-cab or crew-cab styles with a choice of trim levels ranging from basic to upscale.
 Off-road enthusiasts will want to consider the PRO-4X model, which is designed for boulder bashing.

 A 2.5-liter 4-cylinder engine with 154 horsepower was standard on the basic Frontiers, but most were equipped with a 261-horsepower, 4.0-liter V-6 engine.
 In 2014, the Frontier was rated to tow up to 6,500 lbs. or carry as much as 1,524 lbs. of payload, depending on configuration.
 Rugged in appearance and construction, equipped with plenty of power and capability, recent examples of the Nissan Frontier are among the best used trucks you can buy, especially since this generation is still current as of the 2015 model year.

 9) 2005-2014 Toyota Tacoma